-Occasionally, there things we read, movies we watch, and songs we listen to that penetrate our souls and shake us to our core.
+Occasionally, there are things we read, movies we watch, and songs we listen to that penetrate our souls and shake us to our core.
 Sometimes these things inspire us for a period of time — perhaps forever, the way the late Oliver Sacks lifted up the wonderfully talented Maria Popova.

 I watched David Foster Wallace’s 2005 commencement speech to the graduating class of Kenyon College some time ago — before I was ready.
 I watched again this week and then I found the transcript and I read it countless times.
-I can’t promise that it will capture your mind the way it has mine, but I encourage you to watch it anyway.
+Of course, I can’t promise that it will capture your mind the way it has mine, but I encourage you to watch it anyway.
 Or read some of my favorite excerpts below.
 The speech was so popular that it was transformed into a book.

-Here’s some of my favorite excerpts and takeaways from his brilliant speech.
+Here’s some of my favorite excerpts and takeaways from his brilliant speech:

 Wallace starts by telling a story about a religious man and an atheist arguing about the existence of God.

 The exact same experience can mean two totally different things to two different people, given those people’s two different belief templates and two different ways of constructing meaning from experience.

 People construct meaning intentionally as a result of their (individual) experiences.

 Ultimately, arrogance caused both men to be close-minded — certain of their own beliefs.

 The point here is that I think this is one part of what teaching me how to think is really supposed to mean.
 To be just a little less arrogant.
 To have just a little critical awareness about myself and my certainties.
 Because a huge percentage of the stuff that I tend to be automatically certain of is, it turns out, totally wrong and deluded.
 I have learned this the hard way, as I predict you graduates will, too.

 Counter closed-mindedness by being open to changing your mind.
 Apple CEO Tim Cook was most impressed by Steve Jobs’ willingness to change his mind.